A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Higher order time discretization for FBSDEs

 One can observe that if $\alpha_{q+1}=0$ and $\alpha_{jj}=0$, $1<j\leq q$, then the $q$-stage Runge-Kutta scheme is explicit.
 Otherwise, the scheme is implicit.
 For instance, the Runge-Kutta schemes with tableau

 and the scheme with tableau

 known as the Crank-Nicolson scheme constitute $1-$stage implicit Runge-Kutta schemes.
 The only $1-$stage explicit Runge-Kutta scheme admits the tableau

 In \cite{Chasscrisan:2013} the implicit and the explicit $1-$stage Runge-Kutta schemes are shown to be at least one-half $(\frac{1}{2})$ order convergent.
-The Crank-Nicolson scheme, already studied in \cite{crisanmol:2013}, presents a first order of convergence.
+The Crank-Nicolson scheme, already studied in \cite{crisanmol:2013}, presents a first-order of convergence.
 Notice that the Euler schemes used in the previous chapters are not $1-$stage Runge-Kutta schemes since they do not lead to any consistent tableau.
 Nonetheless, their structure is equivalent to the explicit $1-$stage Runge-Kutta scheme and both schemes display the same half $(\frac{1}{2})$ order of convergence.
-The following tableau gives a example of explicit $2$-stage Runge-Kutta schemes of first order of convergence for $\gamma_{2}\in(0,1]$ and $\beta_{1}\in[0,1]$.
+The following tableau gives a example of explicit $2$-stage Runge-Kutta schemes of first-order of convergence for $\gamma_{2}\in(0,1]$ and $\beta_{1}\in[0,1]$.